grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-3/README.md

 **HAVING TROUBLE** loading data?
 Contact sundar@northwestern.edu.
 You may also view the output png files provided to see the results.

-## Opening the Notebook
-See `WorkbookLoading.pdf` for more assistance.
-The workbook contains the visualizations to Questions 1-3.
-To load the Tableau workbook, `CP2_Workbook_Cranes.twb`, simply click on the file on your local machine.
-Tableau may prompt you to login to your postgres server.
-Assuming the `case_info` data is loaded, the visualizations should load.

 ## Clean Up
 When you are finished running your review, be sure to run `drop table allegation_mapping_old_and_new` to remove the table from CPDB.

 ## Questions

 ## Answers